Queensway Terrace North: History

 A few people first settled in the neighbourhood in the late 1800s closer to Britannia.
-Most of the homes, however, were built in the 1950s and early 1960s.
+Most of the homes, however, were built in the 1950s and 1960s.
 In 1956 the Campeau Corporation acquired 114 acres of the Arkell farm on Pinecrest Road.
 By 1958 it was subdivided north of the C.N.R tracks (present day Highway 417) to form Queensway Terrace North.
 Robert Campeau’s firm completed single family homes on over 300 lots.
 A lot was reserved for Severn Public School.
 Together Queensway Terrace North and South were originally one neighbourhood until Highway 417 (part of the Trans-Canada Highway) was completed through the area in the 1960s.
 Since 2000 a number of semi-detached homes have been built to replace detached homes, especially in the northern section closer to Carling Avenue.

 Transportation

 Queensway Terrace North is well-served by public transportation with OC Transpo Transitway stations Pinecrest, Lincoln Fields and Queensway on its borders.
 Major lines 57 and 85 also skirt its northern edge on Carling Avenue.
 Cycling is also popular as a commuting method owing to the neighbourhood’s direct connections to the NCC pathway network.

-Driving is also convenient with four of the city’s major east-west routes (Highway 417, SJAM Parkway, Carling Avenue, and Richmond Road) all passing to the borders of the neighbourhood.
+Driving is also convenient with four of the city’s major east-west routes (Highway 417, Kichi Zibi Mikan, Carling Avenue, and Richmond Road) all passing to the borders of the neighbourhood.
 Further, there is rapid access to Pinecrest/Greenbank and Highway 416 southbound.